jastisriradheshyam/sangraham/content/docs/software_engineering/solid.md

 # Liskov substitution principle

-function / functions that use pointers or references to base class must be able to use objects of derived classes without knowing it. in terms of class, objects of a superclass should be replaceable with objects of subclasses without affecting the program's correctness.
+Let q(x) be a property provable about objects of x of type T. Then q(y) should be provable for objects y of type S where S is a subtype of T. function / functions that use pointers or references to base class must be able to use objects of derived classes without knowing it. in terms of class, objects of a superclass should be replaceable with objects of subclasses without affecting the program's correctness.

 # Interface segregation principle